DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 - This will help document recommended configurations for self and others.

+#### Steam Play (Proton)

+Enable Compatibility for all titles.

+1. Steam Desktop
+1. Top Left
+1. _Steam_
+1. _Settings_
+1. _Compatibility_
+1. _Enable Steam Play for all other titles_
+1. _Run other titles with_ the latest version of Proton_

+For specific titles, refer to [ProtonDB](https://www.protondb.com) for the recommended Proton version and any necessary tweaks.

+1. Right Click Game
+1. _Properties_
+1. _Compatibility_
+1. _Force the use of a specific Steam Play compatibility tool_
+1. Choose a specific version according to ProtonDB.
+1. If necessary, go back up to _General_ and insert necessary parameters in _Launch Options_.

 ### Titles not on Steamdb

 - Catch & Release